520Git/dna-sequencing-star-alignment/README.md

 Files
 -----

+**Alignment.h**
-**Alignment.h** - Class Alignemnt holds data for two DNA sequences.
+Class Alignment holds data for two DNA sequences.

+**AlignmentTool.h**
-**AlignmentTool.h** - The class AlignmentTool is used to align two individual sequences.
+The class AlignmentTool is used to align two individual sequences.

+**DynamicSafe2DArray**
-**DynamicSafe2DArray** - Templatized wrapper class for 2D arrays.
+Templatized wrapper class for 2D arrays.

+**DynamicSafeArray**
-**DynamicSafeArray** - Tempatized wrapper class for arrays.
+Tempatized wrapper class for arrays.

+**List.h**
-**List.h** - Linked list.
+Linked list.

+**MSATool.cpp**
-**MSATool.cpp** - Main program that reads sequences from input file, uses AlignmentTool and StarAlignment to align them and writes output to the provided output file.
+Main program that reads sequences from input file, uses AlignmentTool and StarAlignment to align them and writes output to the provided output file.

+**scoringScheme.txt**
-**scoringScheme.txt** - Contains data used by the AlignmentTool class for scoring.
+Contains data used by the AlignmentTool class for scoring.
 Can be edited for different scoring method.

+**sequence.h**
-**sequence.h** - The class Sequence is used to hold a single DNA sequence.
+The class Sequence is used to hold a single DNA sequence.

+**StarAlignmentTool.h**
-**StarAlignmentTool.h** - The class StarAlignmentTool aligns multiple sequences taking individual alignments as input using the star alignment method.
+The class StarAlignmentTool aligns multiple sequences taking individual alignments as input using the star alignment method.

+**Validator.h**
-**Validator.h** - The class Validator is used to validate the input file before beginning alignment.
+The class Validator is used to validate the input file before beginning alignment.